dimkarasav/DijetRootTreeAnalyzer/bash_scripts/README_reduced_trees_condor.txt

 ====================================================== check reduced trees for trees that did not close correctly ======================================================

+Sometimes the output reduced_skim.root files do not "close" correctly and they become unreadable.
-I have created a script that checks automatically all the reduced trees in a directory to spot any files that trees did not close correctly.
+This script checks automatically all the reduced trees in a directory to spot any files that trees did not close correctly.

 Just do:

-./check_reduced_trees.sh /eos/cms/store/group/phys_jetmet/dimitris/Autumn18_Puppi_btb_reduced_AK8/
+./bash_scripts/check_reduced_trees.sh /eos/cms/store/group/phys_jetmet/dimitris/Autumn18_Puppi_btb_reduced_AK8/

 If some trees did not close you will see the warnings printed in the terminal.
 If all trees were closed succesfully you will see a corresponding message for success.